The Copenhagen Full-time MBA

 Life in Copenhagen

 A Green City Where Quality of Life is High

-Denmark offers one of the world’s top working environments where work-life balance, employee retention and self-development are practiced and prioritised.
+Denmark offers one of the world's top working environments where work-life balance, employee retention and self-development are practiced and prioritized.

 Copenhagen itself is safe and easy to get around boasting a low crime rate and good public transport infrastructure.
 Arts, culture, sports, leisure activities and great food and drink are all easily accessible.
 And the city is world-renowned for leading the sustainability agenda in transportation, energy, waste management and other aspects of its development.